tmtsoftware/esw-vbds/README.md

   --version
 ```

-A `vdbs-client` application is provided, for convenience and for use in tests, but any HTTP client will also work, as long as
+A `vbds-client` application is provided, for convenience and for use in tests, but any HTTP client will also work, as long as
 it can handle the websocket responses for subscribers.

-The `vdbs-client` also demonstrates how you can access the vdbs-server from Scala or Java code using akka-http, streams and actors.
+The `vbds-client` also demonstrates how you can access the vbds-server from Scala or Java code using akka-http, streams and actors.

 Note that the data transfered via websocket to a subscriber is *chunked*: Multiple websocket messages are sent and the terminating
 message for each file contains a single newline "\n" byte, which does not belong to the data file.